quixio/partner-docs-influxdb/content/influxdb/v2/tools/downsample-data-quix.md

 By aggregating data within windows of time, then storing the aggregate values back to InfluxDB, you can reduce disk usage and costs over time.

-The guide uses the InfluxDB v2 and QuixStreams Python client libraries and can be run locally or deployed within Quix Cloud with a free trial.
+The guide uses the InfluxDB v2 and Quix Streams Python client libraries and can be run locally or deployed within Quix Cloud with a free trial.
 It assumes you have setup a Python project and virtual environment.

 ## Pipeline architecture
 The following diagram illustrates how data is passed between processes as it is downsampled: